gemfire/spring-data-for-vmware-gemfire/documentation/reference/data-access.md

 limitations under the License.
 -->

-In addition to the core XML namespace (`gfe`), Spring Data for VMware GemFire provides a data access XML namespace (`gfe-data`), which is primarily intended to simplify the development of GemFire client applications.
-This namespace currently contains support for [GemFire Repositories](repositories.html) and [Function execution](function-annotations.html), as well as a `<datasource>` tag that offers a convenient way to connect to a GemFire cluster.
+In addition to the core XML namespace (`gfe`), [spring-data-gemfire-name] provides a data access XML namespace (`gfe-data`), which is primarily intended to simplify the development of [vmware-gemfire-short-name] client applications.
+This namespace currently contains support for [[vmware-gemfire-short-name] Repositories](repositories.html) and [Function execution](function-annotations.html), as well as a `<datasource>` tag that offers a convenient way to connect to a [vmware-gemfire-short-name] cluster.

-## <a id="connect-to-gemfire"></a>An Easy Way to Connect to GemFire
+## <a id="connect-to-gemfire"></a>An Easy Way to Connect to [vmware-gemfire-short-name]

-For many applications, a basic connection to a GemFire data grid using default values is sufficient.
-Spring Data for VMware GemFire's `<datasource>` tag provides a simple way to access data.
+For many applications, a basic connection to a [vmware-gemfire-short-name] data grid using default values is sufficient. [spring-data-gemfire-name]'s `<datasource>` tag provides a simple way to access data.
 The data source creates a `ClientCache` and connection `Pool`.
 In addition, it queries the cluster servers for all existing root Regions and creates an empty client